filodej/filodej.github.com/_posts/2013-04-20-using-c-11-move-semantics-to-enhance-code-safety.md

 		}
 	};

-Unfortunately we need to bridge *constructors* and *local typedefs* as can be seen above.
+Unfortunately it is not trivial as we need to bridge *constructors* and *local typedefs* as can be seen above.

 Conclusion
 ==========